camio/cms/README.md

 packages.
 These modules enable CMake projects to use these third-party packages.
 This package is intended to compiliment the Find Modules that are already included in the CMake distribution.

+## Target conventions

+TODO: Document the additional conventions that go beyond cmake.
+In particular, we can use a convention that a target name can bring with it, as a property, a list of module paths that it provides for use in the `include` command ( `CMAKE_MODULE_PATH` property includes assets and all (including transitive) dependencies. )

+TODO: Document what you'd expect for imports in a package group, package, etc.